davidleacock/smart-home-service/README.md

 * Create basic rule engine for SmartHome (✅) and Devices for validation (✅)
 * Create proto definition for external api (representing device events from the outside world)
 * Kafka ingress to ACL ✅
+* OutboxProcessor to query outbox and publish to kafka / write to read model
 * Postgres projection to Kafka egress
 * Ensure complete separation of write and query side of the data model - Outbox pattern?
 * Replace InMem implementations in integration tests with containerized versions (postgres, kakfa, etc...) ✅